GLOBAL MARKETS-Stocks ease ahead of Trump-Xi meeting, dollar gains

 "The market was a little taken aback by Trump's comments recently about the meeting," he said.

-The pan-European FTSEurofirst 300 index fell 0.57 percent to close at 1,494.48, shedding earlier gains, and MSCI's gauge of stocks across the globe shed 0.31 percent.
+The pan-European FTSEurofirst 300 index lost 0.49 percent, shedding earlier gains, and MSCI's gauge of stocks across the globe shed 0.39 percent.

 The dollar rose amid investor expectations U.S. rates will continue to rise this year, even as Federal Reserve officials have said the Fed is in no rush to tighten monetary policy.